j-thepac/EuroAssignment/README.md

      - maintains uniqueness, and remains static.
      - It is a common attribute shared by both tables.
      - It serves as a key for performing joins.
+     - Also Increases performance because of faster searches (when partionined without Data Skewness)

 7. Considering the substantial size of our dataset, it is imperative to persist intermediate results for optimal performance.
 8. Since our data can be quite extensive, caching it in memory might lead to overflow issues.
 Therefore, implementing a Checkpoint is advisable.